belluga/docker_laravel_mongodb/foundation_documentation/modules/foundation_control_plane.md

 * **Shared Libraries:** Depends on shared DTOs from the capability catalogue (module identifiers, ability slugs, credential providers) and identity token payload structures consumed by downstream services.
 * **Data Ownership Boundaries:** `tenants`, `accounts`, `account_users`, and `interaction_records` are owned exclusively by this module.
 Anonymous identity tokens and credential links are issued and revoked only through the control plane.
 * **Failure & Degradation Modes:** On provisioning failure, rollback removes partially created tenants and emits `TenantProvisionFailed`.
 If anonymous identity issuance fails repeatedly, tenants enter restricted mode disallowing new anonymous interactions until remediation.
 If credential linking fails validation, the system raises alerts and locks further credential attachments for that identity until resolved.
+Repeated optimistic-lock collisions (`account_users.version` mismatches exceeding 5% of merge attempts over five minutes) trigger a warning event and surface in the operational dashboard so operators can intervene.

 ## 5. Implementation Notes